Skip to content

 Cons

-Flimsy build quality — magnets feel weak and don't hold securely
+Flimsy build quality — magnets feel weak and don't hold

 No money-back guarantee beyond Amazon's standard return window